ayoayco/notes/README.md

 # Notes

-Here I keep technical notes and knowledge base which I think contributes to my growth professionally.
+Here I keep technical notes and knowledge base which I think contribute to my growth professionally.
 I also do maintain a [blog](https://blog.ayoayco.com) where I publish stuff that are leaning more toward my opinion and other personal things.

 Contents:
 1. [angular](https://github.com/ayoayco/notes/tree/master/angular)